gnsJhenJie/paint-ai-bot/README.md

 Make sure you execute `server.py` in Python3.7 with the below environment variables set.

-- CRED_PATH: the credential(key) json file of your GCP service account.
+- `CRED_PATH`: the credential(key) json file of your GCP service account.
-- USER_INFO_GS_BUCKET_NAME: the name of the bucket in your GCP cloud storage.
+- `USER_INFO_GS_BUCKET_NAME`: the name of the bucket in your GCP cloud storage.
-- ITERATION_TIMES: the iteration times of the style transfer process.
+- `ITERATION_TIMES`: the iteration times of the style transfer process.
   (320 is recommended for basic usage, and 1000 for those who persue perfect effect)
-- LINE_CHANNEL_ACCESS_TOKEN: the channel access token of your Line bot.
+- `LINE_CHANNEL_ACCESS_TOKEN`: the channel access token of your Line bot.
-- DELTA: For those who just run one `server.py` process, set it to 0.
+- `DELTA`: For those who just run one `server.py` process, set it to 0.
 If you run `server.py` in more than one server(or process), set it to 0, 3, 6, 9... respectively.
 (The delta is the pause time to avoid different server(process) dealing with the same task)

 ## References